Ministry-of-Silly-Scripts/codewars-js-arrayDiff/NOTES.md

 - domain discussion ✅
 - it should return an empty array if the first array is empty (nothing to subtract from) ✅
 - it should return an the first array if the second array is empty ✅
+- it should loop through the first array and remove the elements that are equal to the first element of the second array 🚧